 It’s important to note that the guitar won’t make any sounds through the iPhone’s regular speaker, so you have to connect headphones into the iRig HD 2.

-Additionally, you can connect the Audio Interface into a pair of studio monitors such as the iLoud Micro Monitors, which is also a great option.
+Additionally, you can connect the Audio Interface into a pair of studio monitors such as the iLoud Micro Monitors (on Amazon), which is also a great option.

 2) Watch For Clipping

 In the case of the iRig HD 2, you have to watch out that you’re not feeding a signal that’s too hot into GarageBand iOS, otherwise, it’ll sound distorted and unclear.

 The iRig HD 2 sounds the best when the LED Light is the color green, rather than orange or especially red.

 For me, I like to have the volume on the right-hand side of the device turned all the way up, and then the Gain on the left-hand side of the device is around half-way to the maximum.

 3) Active Pickups Make A Difference

 I have an ESP Eclipse II, a PRS SE Custom 24 (from ZZounds), as well as an Epiphone Les Paul Custom, and there’s no doubt that the ESP Eclipse II feeds a much hotter signal into the audio interface on account of its active pickups.